javadsabbagh/aramid/README.md

 # aramid
-Aramid is a upstream, parent project containing other projects stock trade analytics.
+Aramid is upstream, parent project containing other projects related to stock trading analytics.